With agile or flexible working becoming a prevalent way of working in modern offices, it’s important to think about ‘clean desk’ policies.

 Even if you love to be surrounded by paper at work, there are many benefits of a clean desk policy:

-We’ve all known a colleague that’s manages to evade washing up.
+We’ve all known a colleague that’s managed to evade washing up.
 By making desks a communal space, it’s important to stress the importance of keeping all work areas clean, tidy and hygienic.

 Having the option to work anywhere in the office can make the workplace more dynamic and productive.
 Clean desk policies allow staff to touch down anywhere they want to suite how they want to work.
 Read more about the benefits of flexible working here.